Get the Most Out of Your TPD Payout: Your Ultimate Guide

 Can I Get a TPD Payout for a Mental Illness?

-A mental health condition can be a total and permanent disability, similar to a physical injury.
+You can claim TPD for a mental health condition, as this can be considered a total and permanent disability, similar to a physical injury.
 However, the process of accessing disability benefits for a psychological illness or psychiatric disorder can be more challenging.
-Proving your level of disability is made easier when you are receiving regular therapy from a mental health professional who is documenting your treatment.
+Proving your level of disability is made more accessible when you are receiving regular therapy from a mental health professional who is documenting your treatment.

 Some commonly recognised disorders that qualify for mental illness TPD payouts include: